Spanish priest with Ebola dies in Madrid hospital

 MADRID Spanish priest Miguel Pajares, 75, the first European infected by a strain of Ebola that has killed more than 1,000 people in West Africa, has died in hospital in Madrid, a spokeswoman for the city's health authorities said on Tuesday.

-The spokeswoman declined to say when Pajares, who was airlifted from Liberia on August 7 after contracting the disease while working for a non-governmental organization in the African country, had died.
+The spokeswoman declined to say when Pajares, who was airlifted from Liberia on Aug.
+7 after contracting the disease while working for a non-governmental organisation in the African country, had died.

 The priest was being treated in the Carlos III hospital, where he had been in quarantine since his return from Africa.